02. Masterclass

 03. Narrative Synthesis

-The Primary Practitioner: Focused on the rigorous application of the 9-Shot Protocol and technical authorship.
+The Primary Practitioner: Focused on the rigorous application of the 9-Frame Doctrine and technical authorship.

 By involving both individuals in the OODA Loop, we ensure the day is a shared intellectual investment rather than a solitary pursuit.